Best Hotels in Paris: From Palace Hotels to Saint-Germain Boutiques (2026)

 Paris has a unique hotel classification that no other city has: the palace designation — a specific French government certification for hotels exceeding the 5-star standard, requiring a minimum of 200 rooms, 24-hour butler service, multilingual staff, a specific square meter per room standard, and other precise criteria.
 Only 36 hotels in France hold the palace certification; 10 are in Paris.
 These are not merely expensive hotels — they represent a specific tradition of French hospitality grandeur.

-Paris also has an extraordinary independent boutique scene and some of the world’s finest mid-range hotels, particularly in the Saint-Germain-des-Prés, Le Marais, and Montmartre neighborhoods.
+Paris also has a rich independent boutique scene and some of the world’s best mid-range hotels, particularly in the Saint-Germain-des-Prés, Le Marais, and Montmartre neighborhoods.

 The Palace Hotels